jf201/201ElementorTheme/README.md

 # 201ElementorTheme

-Wordpress Theme for 201 elementor projects
+Wordpress Child Theme for Hello Elementor

 ## USE WITH LANDO